 Should you feel that the school is not meeting this requirement, you should contact the school office and request to express your concerns with the Head teacher.
 Likewise, if you feel that anyone working at the school is, intentionally or otherwise undermining these values, you should report this to the Head teacher.

-The school does, though a wide range of activities, secure such standards and uses strategies within the National Curriculum and beyond to secure appropriate outcomes for children.
+The school does, through a wide range of activities, secure such standards and uses strategies within the National Curriculum and beyond to secure appropriate outcomes for children.
 The list below outlines samples of when and where such British Values are shared.
-The list is not exhaustive, and represents only some of what we do.
+The list is not exhaustive and represents only some of what we do.

 Developing the skill base required to access/share information, make/express opinions or decisions and apply themselves to society and the world.
 This includes the understanding and use of money, effective writing and reading skills, collaborative work to discuss and research ideas and concepts, and gain a broad and balanced understanding of the society in which they live.
 Further aspects of study include historical and geographical contexts of the United Kingdom, incorporating local and national evolution, as well as international comparisons.